marshy6/Project-2-MIST4610/README.md

 The dataset includes a mix of categorical data (like attack type and industry) and numerical data (like financial loss, number of users affected, and resolution time).

-Overall, this dataset gives enough detail to explore patterns in cyberattacks and see how effective different security measures are across industries
+Overall, this dataset gives enough detail to explore patterns in cyberattacks and see how effective different security measures are across industries.

 ## First Question: